Tamar Valley Top 10 Things to Do - Wineries, Wildlife & Scenic River Views

 Explore Low Head

-At Low Head, visitors can explore a fascinating collection of maritime attractions that showcase Tasmania’s strong connection to the sea.
-The historic Low Head Lighthouse and its impressive foghorn stand proudly at the river’s entrance to Bass Strait, offering spectacular coastal views and insight into the region’s early navigation history.
+At the mouth of the Tamar River, Low Head is rich in maritime history.
+The iconic Low Head Lighthouse and its foghorn mark the entrance to Bass Strait, offering dramatic coastal views and insight into early navigation.

 Grindelwald Swiss Village